akshayrao96/chat-program/README.md

-# Chat Application - CS5700 Fundamentals of Networking
+# Chat Application

 ## Overview

-This project is a chat application developed as part of the CS5700 - Fundamentals of Networking course.
+This project is a chat application program.
 It's designed to explore client-server socket connections in Python, demonstrating the application of TCP/IP networking concepts.
 The project consists of three main components: `server.py`, `client.py`, and `chat-client.py`, each playing a vital role in the chat system.

 ## Repository Link